ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.2 =
+* Corrected bug that prevented users from being able to select default category in user submission form
+* Added option to change text in category drop-down list from "Select a category"

 = 6.2.1 =
 * Fix for category description data not displaying when selected in Advanced configuration table